MadCityFolders/madcityfolders.github.io/index.md

 ## Our history

-In 2010, Shirwill Lukes, a set designer for WHA television, and Ruthanne Bessman, a classical music host on Wisconsin Public Radio (and an origami master who has studied in Japan and been on the board of OrigamiUSA) designed the mural displayed behind the circulation desk in the Middleton Public Library.
+In 2010, Shirwil Lukes, a set designer for WHA television, and Ruthanne Bessman, a classical music host on Wisconsin Public Radio (and an origami artist and teacher who has studied in Japan and been on the board of OrigamiUSA) designed the mural displayed behind the circulation desk in the Middleton Public Library.
 The thousands of pieces that make up the mural were folded by community